iccmr-plymouth/Quantum-BCI/README.md

 Controlling a quantum computer with a BCI

 # Offline Experimental set-up
 To start the experiment, I wear the EEG headset and run the [alpha_offline_expt.py](https://github.com/satvik-venkatesh/Quantum-BCI/blob/main/alpha_offline_expt.py) file.
 The ground truth is initially set to -1 as I am not ready yet.
 Once I am ready, I press a key on my keyboard that sets the ground truth label.
-When I go to a relaxed state (or close my eyes), the ground truth is set to 1.
-When I go to an aroused state (or open my eyes), the ground truth is set to 0.
+When I go to a relaxed state, the ground truth is set to 1.
+When I go to an aroused state, the ground truth is set to 0.
 I press a different key on the keyboard to choose between different mental states.
 Just before I end the experiment, I set the ground truth back to -1.

 # Format of csv files